Piña Verde Cocktail Recipe

 Cocktail History

-The Piña Verde is a modern cocktail that was created in 2010 by Erick Castro while at Polite Provisions in San Diego, California.
-As can be deduced from its name, the recipe is a variation of the iconic Piña Colada that also calls for pineapple, creamy coconut, and citrus juice, but this version omits the rum in favor of herbal Green Chartreuse.
+The Piña Verde is a tropical cocktail that was created in 2010 by Erick Castro while at Polite Provisions in San Diego, California.
+As can be deduced from its name, the recipe is a variation of the iconic Piña Colada that also calls for pineapple, creamy coconut, and citrus juice like the classic, but this version omits the rum in favor of herbal Green Chartreuse.

 Cocktail Ingredients